ReachyBayern/Infrastructure/README.md

 a direct connection to the productiv database.
 The next step is to have a broker script (internally), which read the information from the MQTT-broker.
 This mca script runs on Windows and on linux machines.
 The broker script will be the next step. coming soon....

+ATTENTION: Still in ALPHA-Phase and still in development!